 it helps the engine resist detonation (spark knock).
 If the EGR valve fails, or it is not flowing properly due to an accumulation of carbon

 under the valve, it can set an EGR trouble code.
-The fix is to observe and test the operation of the EGR valve and system, and to clean or remove any carbon deposits under the valve or in the intake manifold. for more information about the EGR system, Click Here.
+The fix is to observe and test the operation of the EGR valve and system, and to clean or remove any carbon deposits under the valve or in the intake manifold EGR passages.
+On Ford vehicles, EGR codes are often caused by a defective DPFE sensor in the EGR system.
+For more information about the EGR system, Click Here.

 Causes of Coolant Thermostat Trouble Codes P0128